AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

 - If two people are text-chatting and need to talk in person, there is zero overhead.
 One simply asks "Zoom now?", the other confirms, and they know exactly where to go.
+Or the answer might be "Garage tomorrow?"
 - This space is also is used for random coffee breaks, etc, which are usually spontaneously announced.
 - In theory, especially when we are onboarding people, this can be a